 The 1.2 kilometer pedestrianized boulevard connecting the old and modern city is full of people almost 24/7.
 It’s Barcelona’s most famous street with its human statues, restaurants, bars, souvenir stalls and street traders.
 Wander down La Rambla and stop by the La Boqueria market, look for pavement mosaic by Miró and just relax and have fun.

-A visit to Barcelona is not complete without a trip to the beach.
+One of the interesting facts about Spain is that the we have over 8,000 beaches.
+So a visit to Barcelona is not complete without a trip to the beach.
 After all the walking and sightseeing, a day on the beach will load your batteries for upcoming adventures.
 The Barceloneta Beach is one of the most accessible and busiest beaches of Barcelona.
 Take a dip, sunbathe, try windsurfing or just read a good book.
 The boardwalk has many great restaurants serving seafood, beach huts with refreshing drinks and you can even find some monuments directly on the beach.

 There are hundreds of great places and things to see in Barcelona, but these are my top 5 picks!